BruceFenton/letter-crypto/Draft.md

 Specific concerns with OneCoin include the following:

 - OneCoin promises extremely high rates of return bordering on the mathematically impossible
+- OneCoin claims to be backed with a "blockchain" there is no evidence that there really is such a blockchain by any readable definition
 - OneCoin has lack of transparency as to what exactly it is offering to its investors
 - OneCoin claims to be based on blockchain technology but there is no evidence that any such blockchain has been developed
 - the marketing meetings and presentations of OneCoin make use of unsubstantiated claims and misleading information (such as the use of stock footage claiming it was "mining" a cryptocurrency